mrakgr/The-Spiral-Language/readme.md

 These are used to combine AD operations in a monadic manner. `>>=` is just a specific instance of a writer monad here.

 In essence, it relives the burden of having to deal with backwards step functions explicitly in a pure functional fashion.
-Remember that `inm a = b` is just syntax suggar for `b >>= inl a -> ...`
+Remember that `inm a = b` is just syntax sugar for `b >>= inl a -> ...`

 ```
                     inm f = matmultb ((i,input.f),(h,state.f)) bias.f >>= sigmoid